Elvis-code/Testing_Challenge/README.md

-Testing the page of Intelycare.com (The Login page) with Webdriverio.
+The Automate Testing of tha page Intelycare.com (The Login page) with Webdriverio.

 To do this test the first command use is npm init -y.